corda/corda-runtime-os/metrics/readme.md

 This can be found by going to `Dashboards` -> `Browse`, then searching for `JVM`.
 The dashboard can be "starred" when it is opened.

 Custom metrics can be added to a dashboard by choosing the metrics name from the datasource.
-E.g. `http_server_requests_total`
+E.g. `http_server_requests_total`.
+An example Corda dashboard has been added (`grafana/provisioning/dashboards/corda.json`).
+Please note that this is for testing and development purpose and is not officially supported.
+Feel free to add/change/improve.